qurusales/qurusales.github.io/_qis/dynamicresize.md

 ---
 ### Feature ###

 Create perfect detail at any size image

 ### Advantage ###

-There is an almost non exisrtent barrier to entry
+There is an almost non existent barrier to entry

 ### Benefit ###

 Give your customers the opportunity to buy more online by showing perfect details of every part of every image of every product.